sinisaos/simple-piccolo/README.md

 ``Simple-piccolo`` is a single-file application for quickly prototyping, exploring and testing ideas without any configuration, using Sqlite.
-The application use [FastAPI](https://fastapi.tiangolo.com/) or [Litestar](https://litestar.dev/), [Piccolo ORM](https://piccolo-orm.readthedocs.io/en/latest/piccolo/getting_started/index.html) and [Piccolo Admin](https://piccolo-admin.readthedocs.io/en/latest/) for easy database interaction.
+The application use [FastAPI](https://fastapi.tiangolo.com/) or [Litestar](https://litestar.dev/) or [Lihil](https://www.lihil.cc/), [Piccolo ORM](https://piccolo-orm.readthedocs.io/en/latest/piccolo/getting_started/index.html) and [Piccolo Admin](https://piccolo-admin.readthedocs.io/en/latest/) for easy database interaction.

 ## How to use: